Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 If you don’t watch the second video, just the title is enough: “Unreal Engine 5 and reality – can you spot the difference?”

-Unreal Engine is not only used to making video games.
+Unreal Engine is not only used to make video games.
 It’s also becoming a valuable tool for VFX and filmmaking.
 A great example of this is The Mandalorian, and how it was made.
 Most of The Mandalorian was shot not on location but rather on a stage, in front of a huge LED screen.
-Using cameras with motion-control, the picture on the LED screen, containing a 3D world built in Unreal Engine, could move with the camera to create a seamless background.
+Using cameras with motion control, the picture on the LED screen, containing a 3D world built in Unreal Engine, could move with the camera to create a seamless background.

 If that doesn’t fully make sense, then watch this fascinating video.